sugarlabs/sugar-docs/src/contributing.md

 ### Branching

-Create a branch per set of changes; e.g. to fix a problem or add a feature;
+Create a branch per set of changes; e.g. to fix a problem or add a feature.

 ```
 git checkout -b BRANCH-NAME